Registration Hosted By Adform

 Rik van der Kooi

-Corporate VP, Microsoft Advertising, Microsoft
+Corporate Vice President, Search Advertising, Microsoft

-Rik has a master of business administration degree from the Instituto de Estudios Superiores de la Empresa (IESE) in Barcelona, and a BBA degree from Nyenrode Business University in the Netherlands.
+Rik has a master of business administration degree from the Instituto de Estudios Superiores de la Empresa (IESE) in Barcelona and a B.B.A. degree from Nyenrode Business University in the Netherlands.
 He is married with three children, and he enjoys playing both music and football (soccer) in his spare time.

 Vice President, Internet Equity Research